General software system theory and design trade offs

 · Then the customer’s debt will meet the post condition that Debt (after) = Debt (before) + Sale Value.

-OO
+OO thinker Bertrand

-thinker Bertrand Meyer wanted to
+Meyer wanted to define a system’s

-define a system’s interface in a formal, precise and verifiable way.
+interface in a formal, precise and verifiable way.

-He
+He proposed it

-proposed it should specify business
+should specify business rules

-rules related to system state, in way that can be tested.
+related to system state, in way that can be tested.

-So
+So he extended

-he extended interface definitions to capture system invariants and more.
+interface definitions to capture system invariants and more.

-process may be presented in the form of a service contract thus:
+presented in the form of a service contract thus:

 · Signature (process name, input parameters and output/response message).